YoteZip/LinuxCrackingBible/README.md

 ![SteamDB hash checker modal](images/Hash-Depot-Userscript-Modal.png "SteamDB hash checker modal")

 **Protip**: You should set up `!cs` and `!scs` Firefox bangs that allow you to perform searches in the `Main Forum` and `SCS` forum directly from your browser's search bar.
 To do this, go to the relevant forum, right click inside the "Search this forum..." textbox, and click "Add a keyword for this search".
 Save the bookmark somewhere out of the way and type `!cs` or `!scs` into the keyword box.
-Now you can type e.g. `!cs Fable 3` into your search bar and get direct results from the Main Forum.
+Now you can type e.g. `!cs Mass Effect 2` into your search bar and get direct results from the Main Forum.

 We're assuming from this point forwards that you've obtained a clean copy of your game and copied it to your workspace.